- ldentification Product identifier: MicroSorb SC-W

 Thermal hazards: Avoid temperatures above 160F; heat, flames, ignition sources, and incompatibles.

 General hygiene considerations: Always observe good personal hygiene measures, such as washing after handling the material and before eating, drinking, and/or smoking.
-Use good industrial hygiene practices in handling this material.
+Use good industrial hygiene practices in handling this material. - Physical and chemical properties

 Appearance: Physical state: Fine powder